Magnolia Plaza and Daffodil Hill: Spring’s Favorite Flowers

 - Saucer magnolias.
 These popular hybrid magnolias produce gorgeous pink and white blossoms on bare branches (they're also precocious bloomers), some as large as eight inches in diameter.
 There are a dozen on Magnolia Plaza, and they bloom around the same time as the Yulan.

 - Magnolia ‘Elizabeth’.
-This yellow-blossomed hybrid, on the grassy hill on the north side of Magnolia Plaza, was the first of the renowned yellow magnolia cultivars bred at BBG.
+This pale, yellow-blossomed hybrid, on the grassy hill on the north side of Magnolia Plaza, was the first of the renowned yellow magnolia cultivars bred at BBG.
 It’s a cross between a yulan magnolia and an American cucumber tree.

 Also be sure to see Daffodil Hill, next to the plaza on the north side.
 Get up close and notice the difference in color, size, and shape among the multitude of blossoms.
 There are dozens of species and cultivars here, representing ten different daffodil divisions.

 Japanese Hill-and-Pond Garden: Cherry Blossoms and More

 This naturalistic landscape was designed to highlight the beauty of the changing seasons.
 In early spring, it's one of the best places to see ornamental cherries in their full splendor.
 They bloom throughout April and often into early May, with each cultivar taking a week or two to progress through its bloom cycle.

 - Weeping higan cherry trees.
 These pink-blossomed trees have gracefully weeping branches and are among the earlier-blooming cultivars at BBG.